jonnor/ESC-CNN-microcontroller/report/report.md

 > Can we classify environmental sounds directly on a wireless and battery-operated noise sensor?
 -->

+`TODO: make into coherent discussion`

+The Baseline model uses more CPU than our requirements, as expected.
+Also the base Strided model is outside the desirable range.

+Depthwise Separable combined with striding able to match the baseline performance.

+Best result 73%.
+Far from the state-of-the-art when not considering performance constraints Almost reaching level of PiczakCNN[@SB-CNN] with data augmentation (and better than without data augmetnation[@PiczakCNN]), with estimated 88M MAC/s, a factor 200x more.
+Indicator of huge differences in efficiency between different CNN architectures

+When considering only foreground sounds, accuracy increases significantly.

+When considering the reduced 5-group classification, accuracy increases.
+Some classifications are within group
+Still have significant confusion for some groups.

+Hardware accelerators.

 <!--
-TODO
+SKIP
+Possible to use slightly bigger microcontroller.
+Able to double Flash.
+Up to 1024kB RAM, 8x.
+Approx 8x CPU.

 What is the approx cost of system.
 BOM
 What is the battery lifetime.
 BOM
 -->

-would this be good enough to be useful for classifying noise assessment?

-class accuracies
-confusion

-Foreground only
-Since the predominant sound

-Grouped evaluation
-Road noise, people/social noise, construction noise.

-Possible to use slightly bigger microcontroller.
-Able to double Flash.
-Up to 1024kB RAM, 8x.
-Approx 8x CPU.

-Hardware accelerators.

 # Conclusions

 ## Further work

 Use fixed-point / SIMD optimimized CNN implementation.
-4-5x possible.
-Ref CMSIS-NN
+4-5x speedup possible.
+Ref [@CMSIS-NN]

 CNN quantizations for efficient integer inference.
 [@IncrementalNetworkQuantization]

-Reduce number of mels further.
-Reduce samplerate to 16kHz or 8kHz (eGRU).
+It is possible that the performance can be matched with a lower samplerate and fewer mel-filter bands.

 <!---
 APPENDIX
-TODO: make be after references
 TODO: clean up the scripts, make fit on one/two page
 MAYBE: table with software versions?
 From requirements.txt -->